Stephanie Sanzo Rocks Curve-Hugging Black Shorts As She Deadlifts Heavy Barbell

 Dressed in a loose-fitting blank tank top and snug shorts, the muscled mother-of-two assumed an extremely wide-legged stance behind the weight.
-After a deep breath, she leaned forward and took hold of the barbell with an overhanded grip on one side and an underhanded one on the next.
+After taking a deep breath, she leaned forward and took hold of the barbell with an overhand grip on one side and an underhand grip on the other.
 Next, she straightened her legs and raised the weight, quickly lowering it before she completed another rep.

 She repeated the exercise 10 times before the video ended.